- Date: 2nd Monday of the Month

 - Time: 7-9 PM

 If you are a member, this meeting is just one of your perks.
-If you are not a current member, we ask that you pay a $5 drop in fee to help pay for the space (room rental is our biggest expense).
-These funds help us a lot, but if you cannot pay you will not be turned away.
+If you are not a current member, we typically ask that you pay a $5 drop in fee to help pay for the room rental – this is waived during the pandemic.

 As a member:

-- Parents-to-be can locate you through our “Find a Doula” search tool powered by DoulaMatch.net
+- Parents-to-be can locate you through our Member Directory

 - You may attend monthly networking and educational meetings for free